cjdbarlow/Part-One/variations-in-blood-pressure.md

 ##Respiratory Variation
 Ventilation causes variation in peak systolic pressure due to dynamic changes in cardiac loading conditions:
 * **Negative pressure respiration** (i.e. regular breathing) generates a negative intrathoracic pressure during inspiration
+This:
+    * **Augments right** ventricular function
+        * Increased VR
+        Via negative intrathoracic pressure.
+        * Increases RVEDV
+        RV moves up the Starling curve.
+    * **Impedes left** ventricular function
-Leads to increased VR, but also pooling of blood in the pulmonary circulation and relative underfilling of the LV, leading to a decrease in SV and peak systolic blood pressure.
+        * Pooling of blood in the pulmonary circulation
+        * Decreased LVEDV
+        LV filling restricted by increased RV EDV; this is an example of **intraventricular interdependence**.
+        * Increased afterload
+        Negative intrathoracic pressure increases LV transmural pressure, increasing wall tension, and therefore afterload.
+        * Decrease in SV and SBP
-* **Positive pressure ventilation** causes the reverse
+* **Positive pressure ventilation** causes *generally* opposite effects Increased intrathoracic pressure during inspiration:
-Increased intrathoracic pressure during inspiration results in a decreased venous return but increases LV filling via compression of the pulmonary circulation.
+    * Decreases VR but increases LV filling via compression of the pulmonary circulation
+    * Note that LV afterload is reduced throughout the respiratory cycle with the application of PEEP
 * When this change is **>10mmHg**, it is known as **pulsus paradoxus**
 * The magnitude of this effect varies with:
     * Magnitude of intrathoracic pressure change